Hrabal/TemPy/make_an_app/tempy_3.md

 We use the `db.session.query` method to start a query to the db, and then we apply a sorting to our records with `order_by` and a maximum number of records with `limit`. `all()` will run our query and so `people` will contain all the extracted records.

 The we pass this data (those are `models.Person` instances) to our template, so we can use them as we please, when instantiating the template with the argument `data={'people': people}`.
-This will populate the `_data` attribute inside our template with the dict we pass to it, so we can retrieve the data while building the DOM.
+This will populate the `content_data` attribute inside our template with the dict we pass to it, so we can retrieve the data while building the DOM.

 Now in the `HomePage` template we are going to use this data, this will be the final code of our `HomePage` template: